lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 signals API.
 Pelican emits signals at each step of the build process, so we just subscribe to these signals and wait for our functions to be called.

-Take a look at [the documentation]() for a complete list of signals.
+Take a look at [this page](http://docs.getpelican.com/en/latest/plugins.html#list-of-signals) for a complete list of signals.
 Each signals is associated with arguments.
 These are the arguments your hook functions **must** receive.
 Hook function signatures are strictly enforced by the caller (Pelican's core) and must be respected.

 Here are signals that are often used, associated with example plugins: